patrislav1/vmake/README.md

 `tmux` doesn't support hyperlinks and requires special escape sequences to "passthrough" such things to the terminal emulator.

+Unfortunately, the "passthrough" mechanism in `tmux` does not work reliably, so the only solution ATM is a [patched version of tmux](https://github.com/patrislav1/tmux/tree/fix-hyperlinks) with native support for hyperlinks.

 ## Prerequisites

 * Python 3